How to Use a Personal Loan Calculator

 However, just because you have to do some math, doesn’t mean you have to do it all on your own.
 There are lots of great loan calculators available online that ask for your basic loan info and then do the hard part (read: the math) for you.

 Mortgages are installment loans that use a home as collateral.
 Mortgages are often used to purchase a new home, though you can also use the equity in your home to take out a new mortgage if you need money for another purpose, like home improvements.
 Equity is the amount of your home you actually own, and you gain equity over the life of the loan, reaching full ownership once it’s totally paid off.

-Mortgages also generally require a downpayment upfront.
+Mortgages also generally require a downpayment.
 The downpayment is a percentage of the total cost of the home, and the more money you’re able to put down upfront, the lower the interest rate will be.

 Debt consolidation calculator

-A debt consolidation loan is a loan taken out to pay off multiple other loans.
-Ideally, this new loan would have a lower interest rate and can simplify the loan repayment process, as you’ll only have to make one payment each month rather than multiple.
+A debt consolidation loan is taken out to pay off multiple other loans.
+Ideally, this new loan would have a lower interest rate and can simplify the loan repayment process, as you’ll only have to make one payment each month rather than several.

 If you’re interested in comparing different loan offers for debt consolidation, consider checking out the OppU Debt Consolidation Calculator.